SLO42/Camagru/README.md

 ###### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##### Recreation of Instagram as a frontend Application with React as well as a Serverless backend with Firebase

 # **Welcome To My Camagru**
 ##### This project was assigned via the 42 ciriculum to introduce us to Javascript web Development and 2 level applications.